KPKrol85/kp-code-playground/pr-01-translogix/README.md

 ### Project Overview

-TransLogix is a static multi-page front-end project prepared as a KP_Code Digital Studio portfolio/reference build.
-The source code represents a B2B transport and logistics website with separate pages for services, service details, fleet, pricing, contact, legal content, 404 handling, and an offline fallback.
+TransLogix is a static multi-page front-end project for a transport and logistics brand.
+The repository is prepared as a KP_Code Digital Studio portfolio/reference build: sources are explicit, the build is repeatable, and quality is verified through npm scripts and Playwright tests.

-The project is built with HTML, modular CSS, and Vanilla JavaScript.
-It does not use front-end frameworks or an application backend.
-Interactive behavior is initialized by ES modules from `assets/js/main.js`, while the build workflow generates a `dist/` package with rewritten references to minified assets.
+The project does not use a front-end framework or an application backend.
+The runtime layer is built with HTML, modular CSS, and Vanilla JavaScript ES modules.
+Source files are canonical, while `dist/`, `assets/css/style.min.css`, and `assets/js/main.min.js` are generated build artifacts.

 ### Key Features

-- Multi-page source structure: `index.html`, `services.html`, `service.html`, `fleet.html`, `pricing.html`, `contact.html`, `privacy.html`, `terms.html`, `cookies.html`, `404.html`, `offline.html`.
+- Multi-page structure: home, services, service detail, fleet, pricing, contact, legal pages, 404, and offline fallback.
 - Shared header and footer partials in `partials/`, with template copies in `templates/partials/`.
-- Mobile navigation, compact header, theme toggle, active navigation state, and consent UI.
+- Mobile navigation, compact header, theme toggle, active navigation state, and consent panel.
-- Tabs, FAQ accordion, services and fleet filtering, gallery lightbox, and data-driven service detail page.
+- Tabs, FAQ accordion, services filtering, fleet filtering, gallery lightbox, and JSON data-driven service detail page.
-- Contact form with Netlify Forms attributes, honeypot protection, and client-side validation.
+- Contact form with Netlify Forms attributes, honeypot field, and client-side validation.
-- Service worker with root-page precache, offline fallback, and asset runtime caching.
+- Service worker with root-page precache, offline fallback, and stale-while-revalidate strategy for assets.
-- App manifest, icons, shortcuts, and PWA screenshots in `assets/icons/site.webmanifest`.
+- Web App Manifest with icons, shortcuts, and screenshots.
-- Build and QA scripts for HTML, local links, accessibility, assets, performance budgets, and E2E tests.
+- Build, QA, asset verification, performance budget, Lighthouse CI, and E2E test scripts.

 ### Tech Stack

 Runtime:

 - HTML5
-- CSS modules imported through `assets/css/style.css`
+- CSS imported modularly through `assets/css/style.css`
 - Vanilla JavaScript as ES modules
 - Service Worker API
 - Web App Manifest